csci-185/spring2024/pages/_assignments/tutorial07.md

 * Everything committed to GitHub (stage, commit, and sync).

 ## What to Submit
-**Please Read Carefully:** To submit Tutorial 6, please paste the following links into the Moodle under the Tutorial 6 submission section:

-1. A link to your **homepage** on GitHub pages, which should link to the "font size adjuster" and "theme switcher" tasks you completed (using relative paths).
+**Please Read Carefully:** To submit Tutorial 7 on the Moodle, please paste a link to your **homepage** on GitHub pages, which should link to the "font size adjuster" and "theme switcher" tasks you completed (using relative paths).
 See <a href="https://vanwars.github.io/csci185-coursework" target="_blank">Sarah's Homepage</a> for an example.
-    * Note that your homepage should also link to previous tutorials and classwork you have done.
-2. A link to your GitHub **code repository** (where your code files are stored).